 Me: No, Dudley.

-Our heroes come under fire from an artillery barrage but they are quickly rescued by Lady Jennifer and her trusty ambulance.
+When our heroes come under fire from an artillery barrage, they are rescued by Lady Jennifer and her trusty ambulance.

 Sue: It’s Valerie Singleton.
-I wasn’t expecting that.
+Well I wasn’t expecting that.

 Sue: Blimey, he didn’t waste any time!

-It quickly becomes apparent that we are in the middle of the First World War and Sue laps it up.
+It becomes clear we’re in the middle of the First World War.

 Sue: We haven’t had a good historical in ages.
-I do like the historicals.
+I like the historicals.
 The direction is really good so far, too.
 The whole thing looks amazing.
-Has this been VidFIREd?

-The Doctor and his companions are taken to see the officer commanding the British troops – the mysterious General Smythe.
+The Doctor and his companions are escorted to the officer commanding the British troops – the mysterious General Smythe.

 Sue: This guy is very suspicious.
-I’m guessing he’s a German spy?
+I’m guessing he must be a German spy.
 Yes, I thought so – here he goes to report to his superiors in secret.
 Hang on a minute, that monitor looks a bit sci-fi.
 Is he in league with the Daleks or something?

-Sue: I’m glad that Troughton is going out on a high.
+Sue: I’m really glad Troughton is going out on a high.
 Does it take them nine episodes to execute him?
-Is that the basic plot of this one?
+Is that the basic plot?
 And then he regenerates?

-The Doctor is sent to face a firing squad.
+The Doctor is sent before a firing squad.

-Sue: Maybe they’ll shoot him in the wrong heart and he’ll spend several hours regenerating.
-Like David Tennant did.
+Sue: Maybe they’ll shoot him in the wrong heart and it’ll take him several hours to regenerate, just like David Tennant.

 Sue: That was a brilliant cliffhanger.
-We have to watch the next one straight away.
+We’ll have to watch the next one straightaway.

-Of course, the Doctor hasn’t been shot at all.
-The gunshot came from a sniper’s rifle and this allows the Doctor to make his escape.
+Of course, the Doctor hasn’t been shot.
+The gunshot came from a sniper’s rifle, which allows the Doctor to make his escape.

 Sue: That was a very clever resolution to the cliffhanger.
 Very nicely done.

-General Smythe continues to act suspiciously, never more so than when he’s constantly telling his subordinates not to interrupt him when he is ensconced in his office.
+General Smythe continues to act suspiciously, never more so than when he’s telling his subordinates not to interrupt him if he’s ensconced in his office.

 Sue: Why doesn’t he just put a bloody lock on the door?
-You’d think it’d be the first thing he’d do.
+You’d think that would be the first thing he’d do.

 And then a SIDRAT turns up.

 Sue: Is that a TARDIS?
-It sounds like a TARDIS.
-Although it does look like an IKEA flat pack wardrobe.
-But I guess that’s still possible, for a TARDIS, isn’t it?
+It sounds like a TARDIS, although it looks like an IKEA flat pack wardrobe.
+But I guess that’s possible for a TARDIS, isn’t it?

 Sue: 1745?
 Eh?
 So are there lots of different time zones or something?

-Sue: Okay, so can we please skip forward to Episode Ten now that I’ve worked that out?
+Sue: Okay, so can we please skip forward to episode 10 now that I’ve worked that out?

 Me: No, there’s a bit more to it than that.

-Sue: I like the way the Doctor manages to bluff his way into a position of authority.
+Sue: I like how the Doctor bluffs his way into a position of authority.
 He doesn’t need any psychic paper.
-The other Doctors are complete amateurs compared to Troughton.
+The other Doctors are complete amateurs compared to Patrick Troughton.